Dual Eligible Guide for Seniors – How to Get Both Medicare and Medicaid

 - For help applying for benefits: Call your local State Health Insurance Assistance Program (SHIP) at 1-877-839-2675

-- For food assistance: Call 211 to find local food banks and meal programs
+- For food assistance: Call 211 to find local food banks and meal programs.
+The Area Agency on Aging directory connects you to local counselors who can screen benefits and help submit applications at no cost.

 - For housing help: Contact your local Area Agency on Aging at 1-800-677-1116